When is Mother's Day?

-Countries which celebrate Mother's Day on the second Sunday of May include Australia, Denmark, Finland, Italy, Switzerland, Turkey and Belgium.
-In Mexico and may parts of Latin America, Mother's Day is celebrated on May 10 of each year.
-In Thailand, it is celebrated on 12 August, the birthday of the current Queen.
+Countries that celebrate Mother's Day on the second Sunday of May include Australia, Denmark, Finland, Italy, Switzerland, Turkey and Belgium.
+In Mexico and many parts of Latin America, Mother's Day is celebrated on May 10th of each year.
+In Thailand, it is celebrated on August 12th, the birthday of the current Queen.

 Arguably, the tradition of a day to celebrate mothers can be traced back to the times of the ancient Greeks, who held festivities to honour Rhea, the mother of the gods.

 Early Christians celebrated the fourth Sunday of Lent as a Mother's festival to honour Mary, the mother of Christ.